OpenRefine/OpenRefine/docs/docs/manual/columnediting.md

 * Many systems prevent you from making too many requests per second.
 To avoid this problem, set the throttle delay, which tells OpenRefine to wait the specified number of milliseconds between URL requests.
 * Before pressing OK, copy/paste a URL or two from the right column in the dialog and test them in another browser tab to make sure they work.
-* In some situations you may need to set[ HTTP request headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers).
+* In some situations you may need to set [HTTP request headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers).
 To set these, click the small “Show” button next to "HTTP headers to be used when fetching URLs" in the settings window.
+The authorization credentials get logged in your operation history in plain text, which may be a security concern for you.
 You can set the following request headers:
   * [User-Agent](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/User-Agent)
   * [Accept](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept)
   * [Authorization](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Authorization)